Kano: Leader of Kwankwasiyya Movement Dumps NNPP, Announces Next Move

 2027 presidential election: Tinubu blasts ADC coalition, PDP leaders in fresh message

 The Kwankwasiyya Movement is the political support group of the 2023 presidential candidate, Rabiu Kwankwaso.
-The movement made a strong statement in the 2023 election, but has lost several key members after the election.
+The movement made a strong statement in the 2023 election, but has lost several key members after the polls.

 Rabiu Kwankwaso has been reportedly planning to join the APC.